Raëlian beliefs and practices: Structure of the Universe

 Raël says that "everything is in everything".
 He says that, inside the atoms of living things, are living things that are made of atoms, which themselves contain living things that are made of atoms, and so on, to the infinitely small.
 The universe itself is contained in an atom inside of another universe, and so on, to the infinitely large.
 Because of the difference of mass, the activity of life inside of a living thing's atoms would undergo many millennia before enough time passes for that living thing to take a single step.
 Raëlians believe that the universe is infinite, and thus lacks a center.
 Because of this, one could not imagine where an ethereal soul would go, due to the universe's infinite nature.
 They believe that infinity exists in time as well as in space, for all levels of life.
 Some critics believe that rationally it is not possible to connect the chain to infinity, and finally this chain must lead somewhere.

-Raëlians believe that humanity would be able to create life on other planets only if humanity is peaceful enough to stop war.
-In that case, humanity could travel the distances between stars and create life on another planet.
+Raëlians believe that humankind would be able to create life on other planets only if humankind is peaceful enough to stop war.
+In that case, humans could travel the distances between stars and create life on another planet.
 Progress in terraforming, molecular biology, and cloning would enable these teams to create continents and life from scratch.
 Progress in social engineering would ensure that this creation would have a better chance of both surviving and having the potential to understand its creators.
 Research on how civilization would occur on another planet would allow scientists to decide what traces of their origin should be left behind so that their role in life creation would someday be revealed.
 The progress achieved by the science teams would ultimately sustain a perpetual chain of life.